ar1st0crat/NWaves/README.md

 ## Quickstart

-### Working with 1d signals using DiscreteSignal class
+### Working with 1d signals and DiscreteSignal class

 ```C#